 Types and Trade-Offs

 Carpeting has come a long way in terms of sustainability and its softness and noise-dampening properties make it a popular choice.
 Look for carpeting and carpet padding made either from recycled materials or natural fibers such as wool or seagrass rather than nylon, and be sure it does not contain brominated flame retardants or other harmful chemicals.
 Since carpeting is one of the less durable flooring types, consider carpet tiles, which can be replaced individually in damaged or high-traffic areas.
 Carpeting collects dirt, dust, and other allergens, so avoid it when occupants have sensitivities.
-Finally, make sure the chosen carpet is recyclable in your region!
-Billions of pounds of carpeting are already being landfilled each year, so recycling is crucial.
-(Steinberger Floors is a local place to recycle ALL TYPES of carpet!)
+Finally, make sure the chosen carpet is recyclable in your region, or ask the manufacturer if they have a buy-back program in which they recycle or reuse the materials.
+Billions of pounds of carpeting are landfilled each year, so recycling is crucial.

 Hardwood flooring is a beautiful, biodegradable option that can be cleaned much more thoroughly than carpeting.
 Make sure to purchase wood that is formaldehyde-free and that has been certified by the Forest Stewardship Council (FSC), ensuring that its source is sustainably managed.
 Bamboo and cork are rapidly renewable alternatives to hardwood and can also be FSC-certified.
 Bamboo is harder than hardwood, while cork is softer but just as durable as wood.
 One drawback of these, especially of bamboo, is the decreased likelihood of finding materials regionally.
 In any case, avoid cork-vinyl composites and bamboo flooring with glues containing VOCs.